Arch-Mina/ClientConverter/README.md

     Convert sprites sheet to Tibia.spr
     Convert appearances file to Tibia.dat​

-Know Issues:

-    Application is really slow like 20 minutes on a good computer Missing Equip flags (if anyone knows how tibia 11 handle this I would be more than happy to edit this) Codes are really messy
  How to use:
 -Run the application and select assets folder should be AppData\Local\Tibia\packages\Tibia\assets -Select the output directory